marcotuliotm/tele2/README.md

 ## Running the application
 Either run this in maven using ./maven clean compile exec:java or using the run features from your IDE of choice.
+If you don't want to install anything on your machine you can see the execution here https://repl.it/@Marco_TulioTul2/tele2?v=1

 ## Running the tests
 Either run this in maven using ./maven clean test or using the run features from your IDE of choice.